On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 There are a few possibilities for circumventing these issues.
 One option involves identifying all repeating sub-sequences of activities (e.g., by checking for repeated activity executions), extracting each repetition as a separate trace, and discovering \declare constraints from these extracted traces.
-Another option is to extend the \declare templates to incorporate a notion of scope, similar to~\cite{DBLP:conf/icse/DwyerAC99}.
-However, we aim to keep the modifications of the \declare language to a minimum, which we achieve by using the \constraint{Not Chain Succession} template. \constraint{Not Chain Succession} is already part of the \declare language and allows us to identify, for each activity, which activities can and cannot be executed immediately after that activity (substituting for \constraint{Co-Existence} and \constraint{Not Co-Existence}, respectively), without limiting the number of loop iterations.
-Further details on the use of \constraint{Not Chain Succession} are given in \cref{sec:cardinalities,sec:isolated_behaviors}.
+Another option is to augment \declare constraints with a notion of scope, similar to~\cite{DBLP:conf/icse/DwyerAC99}.
+However, we aim to keep the modifications of the \declare language to a minimum, which we achieve by using \constraint{Not Chain Succession} constraints. \constraint{Not Chain Succession} is already part of the \declare language and allows identifying, for each activity, the activities that can and cannot be executed immediately after that activity (substituting for \constraint{Co-Existence} and \constraint{Not Co-Existence}, respectively), without causing dependencies between loop iterations.
+The exact use of \constraint{Not Chain Succession} is discussed further in \cref{sec:cardinalities,sec:isolated_behaviors}.